 I have been passionate about education my entire life.
 While my older brother pretended to be sick to get out of school, I was more likely to pretend to be well so I could go to school.
-My answer to “What do you want to be you grow up?” has always been “teacher.”
-Even though my career has moved away from the K12 classroom, I know that “teacher” is still an accurate answer today.
+My answer to “What do you want to be you grow up?” has always been “a teacher.”
+Even though my career has moved away from the K12 classroom in recent years, I know that “a teacher” is still an accurate answer today.

 As an undergraduate, I avoided taking research courses because I was afraid of the workload.
 As a master’s student, I quickly realized that I had no reason to fear the workload; I greatly enjoy reading and conducting research.
 I identify with the pragmatists in that I want to find practical solutions to real world problems.
 While I am still exploring the breadth of history behind pragmatism, its primary tenet of finding what works now drives my research goals.

 Since I began graduate level work, I have read hundreds, if not thousands, of scholarly journal articles detailing the most recent and innovative research in the field of education.
 As a member of both the Association for Educational Communications and Technology (AECT) and the American Educational Research Association (AERA), I receive several scholarly journals in the mail and have access to several more digitally.
 However, as a classroom teacher, I did not know that this research was being conducted, let alone where to find it.
 One of my goals is to make scholarly research accessible to current and future K12 teachers.
 I attended a fascinating session about eye-tracking research and K12 teachers at the 2022 AERA Annual Meeting.
 At the end of the session, I was left with one huge question: What do we do with the findings?
 As a teacher, I did not know about this research, so I could not learn from it to improve my practices.
 This problem is not singular to eye-tracking research.
 How can current teachers implement the most recent research findings to improve learning in their classrooms?
 It is my goal to find practical and pragmatic ways to share this knowledge.